1.3 - Extractive industries transparency

 - providing timely, reliable, publicly available and independently verified data on the extractives industries’ contribution to the Australian economy

 - encouraging EITI adoption in resource-rich countries and support a level playing field for Australian companies seeking to invest in those markets

 - demonstrating Australia’s commitment to global transparency, anti-corruption and tackling tax avoidance; consistent with current domestic and international trends; and

 - supporting the extractive industries’ social licence to operate, demonstrating its commitment to transparent and accountable operations.

 - A Multi-Stakeholder Group (MSG) was established on 23 November 2016 to oversee the Extractive Industries Transparency Initiative (EITI) process in Australia.
 The MSG is a requirement of the EITI Standard.

 - The MSG at its third meeting on 22 November 2017 undertook to review of the requirements of the 2016 EITI Standard against the Australian adapted model developed by the Australian 2014 EITI pilot.
 The work will underpin the development of a detailed work plan supporting Australia's EITI candidacy application.
-The actions arising from this meeting included:
+Following the meeting:

-- The MSG agreed that the future activities of the Communications Working Group would also be examined.
-The Administrator Procurement Working Group Working Group was put on hold until such time as the MSG had finalised its candidacy application.
+- The MSG agreed that the future activities of the Communications Working Group is to be examined and that the Administrator Procurement Working Group be put on hold until such time as the MSG had finalised its candidacy application.